 Guide To Selecting Testing Software:

 A/B and multivariate testing tools are essential for digital marketers as they enable you to deliver and measure the relative performance of different user experiences through robust online controlled experiments.
-Increasingly they also allow you to personalise your customer experience and allow you to discover new customer segments based upon behaviour rather than just demographics.
+Increasingly they also enable you to personalise your customer experience and discover new customer segments based upon behaviour rather than just demographics.

 What is A/B Testing?

-A/B testing allows you to run an online controlled experiment to measure the difference in performance between an existing webpage (e.g. your home page) and a change to the page or a totally new design for the page.
+A/B testing allows you to run online controlled experiments to measure the difference in performance between an existing webpage design (e.g. your home page) and a change to the page or a totally new design or user journey (see split path test).

 Most A/B testing solutions also offer multivariate testing as an alternative.
 Multivariate tests allow you to test changing content in two or more locations within the same experiment.
 With traditional MVT software this does require more traffic and as a result the test will take longer to conclude.
-This is not the case with AI algorithms though.
+However, AI algorithms can conduct massively complex multivariate tests using evolutionary processes to maximise conversion without needing more traffic than traditional solutions.

 Questions to consider: